yashumak/Tweet-Sentiment-Analysis-/README.md

 ## Responsive Design

-The portfolio is fully responsive with breakpoints for:
+This is fully responsive with breakpoints for:
 - Mobile: < 640px
 - Tablet: 640px - 1024px
 - Desktop: > 1024px